 But it’s the neglected, overlooked first album that has been such an intimate friend to me all these years, the one I still go back to on days like I’ve been having this week.
 It’s there that young James first engages the world, and expresses all the bewilderment, the profound disappointment, the discouragement, about this world we live in.
 I’m no longer 20.
-But it’s weeks like this where 40 years of experience, inurement, calluses, cynicism, just don’t help.
+But it’s weeks like this where decades of experience, inurement, calluses, cynicism, just don’t help.
 Weeks where the pain cuts right to the bone.
 James’ first album is the eloquent soundtrack for that pain.
 So you put on the headphones, and you put on the album.
 “Something’s wrong, that restless feeling keeps preying on your mind.
 Roadmaps in a well-cracked ceiling, the signs aren’t hard to find.”
 Or “It does you no good to pretend, you’ve made a hole much too big to mend.
 And it looks like you’ll lose again, my friend, so call on your rainy day man.”
 And you feel, if you’ll pardon the expression, that you’ve got a friend.

 The Apple album was highly (many say over-) produced by Peter Asher, formerly of Peter & Gordon (‘World Without Love’, ‘Woman’, both written by McCartney), brother of McCartney paramour Jane, just a couple of years later the producer of the iconic West Coast albums of James Taylor, Linda Ronstadt and others.
 Paul McCartney played bass on ‘Carolina In My Mind’ (as far as I remember, the first time a Beatle had guested on another artist’s album; it was akin to a god descending from Olympus).
 ‘Something in the Way She Moves’, one of the most affective love songs I know, clearly inspired George Harrison’s ‘Something’.

-Listening to the Apple album today, as I have been for 40 years now, I find that the sound really has gotten a bit brittle.
+Listening to the Apple album today, as I have been for over 50 years now, I find that the sound really has gotten a bit brittle.
 The strings aren’t bad, but don’t approach the profundity that the solo singer-songwriter-strummer displays.
 James’ resilient, warm, resonant baritone that two generations have been so drawn to, is not flattered in the Apple recording.
 It’s a bit thin, a bit reedy.